dblodgett-usgs/hygeo/README.md

 This R package is part of the Next Generation Water Modeling Engine and Framework Prototype project taking place here: https://github.com/NOAA-OWP/ngen

-## Summary of Data Created

 ## Hydrologic and Hydrodynamic Graphs:

 ![Example Image](https://github.com/NOAA-OWP/ngen/blob/master/data/demo.png?raw=true)

 At the top level we have a hydrologic graph of catchments and nexuses and a hydrodynamic graph of waterbodies that “pins” to the catchment graph at nexuses.

-I think it would be wise to model both catchments and nexuses as labeled nodes with unlabeled directed edges between.
+Both catchments and nexuses are labeled nodes with unlabeled directed edges between.

 Any catchment node of degree 1 with an outward edge is a headwater and degree 1 with an inward edge is an outlet.